 Bakery gross margins look healthy but net margins are thin — labor and unsold product eat the difference.
 Recipe-costing every item, attacking waste/shrink, scheduling labor to the bake, and holding annual pricing discipline lifts EBITDA, and clean, separated COGS removes a diligence flag at the same time.

-The KPIs that move buyer multiples the most.
-The diagnostic fills the “Your business” column from your actual QuickBooks data.
+The metrics buyers grade bakeries on.
+The diagnostic fills the “your business” column from your actual QuickBooks data.

 |---|---|---|---|